 Always carry the laptop in a case, even when at home.
 Use two hands at all times and do not carry the laptop by it's screen.
+One of the most common sources of damange we see is a cracked LCD panel from students who carry their Chromebook one handed with a thumb on the screen.
 If an accident happens, please report damage to your teacher immediately.
 Minor damage can progress to become more serious if there is a delay getting help.

-We recommend that students treat their laptops much like a purse, only more gently!
+We recommend students treat their laptops much like a purse or phone, only more gently!
 Do not leave it visibly unattended.
 It is the student’s responsibility to keep it safe.
 At school, laptops will be used for nearly all classes.
 For any classes not requiring your laptop, or during lunch, students should store the laptop in a locker or locked classroom.
 If the laptop is left visibly unattended and not inside a case, (e.g., in the hallway or on a table in the commons) it may be picked up by faculty or administrators.
-We do this to reinforce the point that students must be responsible for the laptop and never leave it visibly unattended.
+We do this to reinforce that students must be responsible for the laptop and never leave it visibly unattended.